anyafp/ece4960/_labs/lab6.md

 </style>

 <script src="https://gist.github.com/anyafp/c574ca392cbf173d52032e216ce01424.js"></script>

-The limit of 5 and -5 for speeds on lines 4 and 6 are to give some leeway to allow for the robot to come to a stop because having the speed at 0 is too precise and specific (I assumed that the car would keep oscillating because it's difficult to get to exactly 0 error).

 I added a limiting range to ensure that even as the speed goes beyond the maximum or below the minimum, it would still move.